iainctduncan/scheme-for-pd/README.md

 * Compiler issues buckets of warnings that I need to clean up (later)

 ## Building & Testing
-* builds on my machine (OSX) using pd-lib-builder and Make
+* Builds on my machine (OSX) using pd-lib-builder and Make
+* Please let me know if you build successfully on Windows or Linux and I will update this section.
 * Scheme sources in scm dir, which must be on the Pd file path.
 * s4pd-help.pd is in the patchers dir, must be on file path I think